-Note: If you’re having trouble deciding about artificial feeding, ask your doctor if you can try it for a short time to see if it helps you feel better.
+Note: If you’re having trouble deciding about artificial feeding, ask your health care provider if you can try it for a short time to see if it helps you feel better.
 When the trial is done, you may then choose whether to continue or stop the treatment.

 How do I state my decision about artificial feeding?

-You can make your decision known by telling your doctor directly.
+You can make your decision known by telling your health care provider directly.
 It is best to also put your treatment wishes in writing with advance directives.
 These are legal forms related to health care decisions.
 Laws about advance directives vary from state to state.
-Ask your doctor about what forms are needed to make sure your wishes will be followed.
+Ask your health care provider about what forms are needed to make sure your wishes will be followed.
 Some common forms include:

 A durable power of attorney for health care or health care proxy form.
 This form allows you to name a person to make treatment decisions on your behalf when you can’t.
 This person is often called a health care proxy, medical or health care power of attorney, surrogate decision maker, or agent.